SarathKumar8069/Employment_Management_System/README.md

-# Employment Management System

-This is a simple **frontend-only** Employment Management System built using **React.js**.
+Employment Management System

- Developed as part of a learning project at **Shreyains Coding School**
+A lightweight frontend-only Employment Management System built using React.js as part of a learning project at Shreyains Coding School.
- With guidance and help from **Sarthak Sharma**
+Created with guidance from Sarthak Sharma.

 Features

-- React-based UI for managing employee data
+Clean React-based UI for managing employee records

-- Components for adding, listing, and deleting employees
+Add, list, and delete employees

-- State management using React hooks
+State management with React Hooks

-- Responsive design
+Simple and responsive layout

+Beginner-friendly code structure

 Tech Stack

-- React.js
+React.js

-- HTML5, CSS3
-- JavaScript (ES6+)
+JavaScript (ES6+)

+HTML5, CSS3

 Acknowledgements

-Special thanks to **Sarthak Sharma** for his mentorship and guidance throughout this project.
+Grateful to Sarthak Sharma for continuous support and mentorship during the development of this project.